cludwell/spokeswheel/DEVLOG.md

 -interactive cards/media
 -video
 --host or compress video?
-Create new page with tentative information about upcoming conference
+✅Create new page with tentative information about upcoming conference

 Refactor registration page for 2025
 -allow users to register multiple people at once